kefxiao953/biodiversity_app/README.md

 ### pages:
 Directory that Streamlit expects to navigate webpages.

-### presence_absence.ipynb:
+### annotated_presence_absence.ipynb:
-Jupyter Notebook for initial data processing, analysis setup, and exploratory data visualization.
+Documentation notebook that provides a detailed walkthrough of the data processing and analysis pipeline for the BrightSource Energy Desert Tortoise case study.

 ### presence_absence_bird.ipynb:
-Jupyter Notebook for initial data processing, analysis setup, and exploratory data visualization specifically for our Nestle consumer page example for the Blue Headed Dove.
+Jupyter Notebook for  data processing, analysis setup, and exploratory data visualization specifically for our Nestle consumer page example for the Blue Headed Dove.

-### annotated_presence_absence.ipynb:
-Enhanced documentation notebook that provides a detailed walkthrough of the data processing and analysis pipeline, intended for educational purposes and new project members.

 ### homepage.py:
 The file Streamlit expects to run the page.
 It integrates functionalities defined in functions.py to provide a dynamic web interface.
 Run `streamlit run homepage.py`.